PowerLedger/powr/docs/src/developing/clients/jsonrpc-api.md

 - `votePubkey: <string>` - Vote account address, as base-58 encoded string
 - `nodePubkey: <string>` - Validator identity, as base-58 encoded string
-- `activatedStake: <u64>` - the stake, in lamports, delegated to this vote account and active in this epoch
+- `activatedStake: <u64>` - the stake, in sparks (equivalent to lamports), delegated to this vote account and active in this epoch
 - `epochVoteAccount: <bool>` - bool, whether the vote account is staked for this epoch
 - `commission: <number>`, percentage (0-100) of rewards payout owed to the vote account
 - `lastVote: <u64>` - Most recent slot voted on by this vote account